ritthai/skule-github-instructions/index.md

 Head on over to [GitHub](http://github.com/) and create an account.

+As part of the account creation process you will need to generate an RSA key-pair.
+Giving GitHub your public key means GitHub can validate that you are the correct user because only you have the corresponding private key and password.

 Make sure you config your git afterwards (without the quotes):

     git config --global user.name "username"